All You Need to Know About Bird Watching in the Azores

 In fact, the Azores Bullfinch, known to be among the rarest birds in all of Europe, is often found on the island of São Miguel, Azores.
-The gorgeous and tucked away island archipelago is also home to several of the largest colonies of Cory’s Shearwater and Roseate Terns.
-Also among the Azores birds to set on your must-see list, the classic favorite: the Atlantic Canary!
+The gorgeous and tucked-away island archipelago is also home to several of the largest colonies of Cory’s Shearwater and Roseate Terns.
+Also among the Azores birds to set on your must-see list, is the classic favorite: the Atlantic Canary!
 And that is just to name a few.

 What Season Is Best for Birdwatching?

 Although anytime is an excellent time to visit the Azores — and Azores birds can be seen year-round — many people consider that there is indeed a time of year that is ideal for birdwatching Azores.
-According to popular opinion, the absolute best time of year to travel to see the Azores' birds would be during the beautiful months of the spring and fall.
+According to popular opinion, the absolute best time of year to travel to see the Azores' birds would be during the beautiful months of spring and fall.
 The reason for this is that this is the time of year when the birds are migrating and nesting.

 Azores Birdwatching: An Intriguing Activity for All

 We have even more great news for you, as Azores birdwatching is not only an activity limited to enthusiasts or experts.
 It's true!
 The Azores has such a wide appeal that it has something to offer everyone, and birdwatching Azores expeditions are accessible not only to avian pros but also to the beginner birdwatcher simply looking to enjoy the outdoors and learn a bit more about the long-revered pastime.